Dinxthefirst/nixos/README.md

 - fix neovim config
 - make available for all systems, not just x86_64
 - make browser global preferences
+- make rebuild script more idiomatic to other bash scripts (e.g. usage)
 - in rebuild script, make sure to not pop stash if no changes were stashed

 ### Modules to add